Command Line Interfaces

 show this help message and exit

-pyedaa-outputfilter vivado-synth
+pyedaa-outputfilter vivado

-Parse AMD/Xilinx Vivado Synthesis log files.
+Parse AMD/Xilinx Vivado log files.

-usage: pyedaa-outputfilter vivado-synth [-h] --file Synthesis Log [--colored]
+usage: pyedaa-outputfilter vivado [-h] [--stdin] [--file Log file] [--colored]

 [--summary] [--info] [--warning]